Yoni Chetboun: Military career

 In 1998, Chetboun was drafted into the Israel Defense Forces and joined the Golani Brigade.
 Eventually, he was selected for the Egoz elite unit, which specializes in anti-terror and anti-guerilla operations.
-During his service, he completed the prestigious infantry officer course and served as a staff commander for Egoz during various anti-terror operations in Lebanon, Gaza, and the Israeli-occupied West Bank.
+During his service, he completed the infantry officer course and was a staff commander for Egoz during various anti-terror operations in Lebanon, Gaza, and the Israeli-occupied West Bank.
 As part of Operation Defensive Shield, his unit was tasked with surrounding the Mukata’a, the office of Yasser Arafat, then Chairman of the Palestinian Authority.
 Later, he became a company commander.

 He was an operations officer for Golani Battalion 51 at the time of the Second Lebanon War and saw action at the Battle of Bint Jbeil.
 One of the casualties of Bint Jbeil was Major Roi Klein, a friend and commander of Chetboun's, who famously jumped on a grenade to save a number of soldiers on the battlefield.
 During the battle, Chetboun removed Klein's body from the battlefield and replaced him as commander.
 Chetboun was awarded the Chief of Staff citation for actions taken during Bint Jbeil.
 He was discharged from active duty in 2008, but continues to actively serve in the reserves as a Lieutenant Colonel (battalion commander).